All grade levels

 Landforms – Electronics

 Students in all classes are invited to suggest experiments to try in the class or to share results of investigations they do at home.
-At various times there may be mung beans sprouting in the Primary class, wildflowers in the Upper class or an avocado plant demonstrating phototropism in the Intermediate class.
+At various times there may be mung beans sprouting for the primary class, wildflowers for the upper class or an avocado plant demonstrating phototropism for the intermediate class.

 Personal interests of students in the upper class are developed through assignments such as current events in science and science careers presentations.
-They are encouraged to express themselves through nature sketching journals, writing song lyrics to remember concepts, and a moon journal.
+They are encouraged to express themselves through nature sketching, writing song lyrics to remember concepts and a keeping a moon journal.

 I earned a Bachelor of Arts from Kutztown University and Elementary Education Certification from Marywood University.
 I have also continued to take classes in environmental education such as: Project Wild, PA Songbirds, Project Learning Tree, River of Words, PA Land Choices, Forest Stewardship, Project Wet & Wow, Healthy Water, Healthy People and Watershed Education.